anoma/nspec/docs/arch/node/example/template_minimum_messages.juvix.md

     import prelude open;
     ```

-# TemplateMinimum Messages
+# Template Minimum Messages

-These are the messages that the TemplateMinimum engine can receive/respond to.
+These are the messages that the *Template Minimum* engine can receive/respond to.

 ## Message interface